TF Sport - A lot of success in a short time

 TF Sport in the British GT

-In its first year in the championship, TF Sport entered the GT4 class with Aston martin V8 Vantage, with drivers Andrew Jarman and Devon Modell.
+In its first year in the series, TF Sport entered the GT4 class with Aston martin V8 Vantage, with drivers Andrew Jarman and Devon Modell.
 They scored two wins and a total of 7 podiums before finishing 2nd in the Drivers’ and 3rd in the Teams’ championship.

 In 2015, TF Sport fielded two Aston Martin V12 Vantage GT3s.
 The first car, with Matt Bell and Derek Johnston behind the wheel, finished 5th in the standings after scoring one win and having a total of three podiums.
 The second car, with Andrew Jarman and Jody Fannin, finished 7th after having two podium finishes in their books.
-Just like in 2014, TF Sport finished 3rd in the Teams’ championship.
+Just like in 2014, TF Sport finished 3rd in the Teams’ standings.

 In its third year in the series, TF Sport managed to win both titles in the GT3 class.
 Jonathan Adam and Derek Johnston were crowned as the champions, having two race wins on their account, while Mark Farmer and Jon Barnes were the winners of one race and finished 5th overall.
 In the Teams’ standings, TF Sport won the title with an advantage of 26.5 points to Barwell Motorsport.